 - 1. In the Uyuni WebUI, as an administrator, navigate to Systems > Activation Keys. - 2.
 Click the [Create Key] button. - 3.
-On the Activation Key Details page, in the Description field, enter a name for the activation key. - 4.
-In the Key field, enter the distribution and service pack associated with the key.
+On the Activation Key Details page, in the Description field, enter a description of the activation key. - 4.
+In the Key field, enter a name for the activation key.
 For example, SLES12-SP4 for SUSE Linux Enterprise Server 12 SP4.

 Do not use commas in the Key field for any SUSE products.
 However, you must use commas for Red Hat Products.
-For more information, see [Reference > Systems >].
+For more information, see [ Reference > Systems > ].

-- 5. In the Base Channels drop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
-For more information, see reference:admin/setup-wizard.pdf and [Administration > Custom-channels >]. - 6.
+- In the Base Channels drop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
+For more information, see reference:admin/setup-wizard.pdf and [ Administration > Custom-channels > ]. - 6.
 Select the child channels you need (for example, the mandatory SUSE Manager tools and updates channels). - 7.
-We recommend you leave the Contact Method set to Default. - 8.
-We recommend you leave the Universal Default setting unchecked. - 9.
-Click [Create Activation Key] to create the activation key.
+Check the Add-On System Types check box if you need to enable any of the options. - 8.
+We recommend you leave the Contact Method set to Default. - 9.
+We recommend you leave the Universal Default setting unchecked.

-10. Check the Configuration File Deployment check box to enable configuration management for this key, and click [Update Activation Key] to save this change.
+- 10. Click [Create Activation Key] to create the activation key. - 11.
+Check the Configuration File Deployment check box to enable configuration management for this key, and click [Update Activation Key] to save this change.